Dear Central Sound Community,

 Perhaps even more important than the judging itself, the fair is an opportunity for you to have a memorable impact on the lives of some very talented young people.
 For some students, you are the first professional they have ever met who does a science or engineering job for a living.
 Part of your role at the Science Fair is to be an ambassador for your profession.
 Some students’ perceptions of you could influence their career choices.
 Finally this is an opportunity for the participants to learn and grow; and your wisdom and motivation are paramount to their success.

-Judge Registration is open for the 2020 fair.
-Sign up here
+Judge Registration is now closed for the 2019 fair

 Q: Who can be a judge?